 Release of plasminogen activators

-Injured endothelial cells release tPA, which is the main plasminogen activator.
+Injured endothelial cells express tPA, the main plasminogen activator, on their surfaces and secrete it into plasma.
 Factor XII is also activated on exposure to subendothelial matrix proteins and forms a complex with high molecular weight kininogen (HMWK) and prekallikrein.
 This auto-activating complex yields kallikrein from prekallikrein and bradykinin (a potent vasoactive mediator) from HMWK.
 Bradykinin is a potent inducer of tPA release from endothelial cells and also stimulates release of nitric oxide and prostacyclin from endothelial cells (platelet inhibitors).
 Furthermore, both FXIIa and kallikrein are direct plasminogen activators but are weaker than tPA.

 Plasminogen binds to fibrin through lysine residues.
 Plasminogen activators (tPA, FXIIIa and kallikrein) cleave this bound plasminogen to plasmin, which also remains bound to the clot.
+These activators are inefficient at binding non-bound plasminogen or plasminogen in the fluid phase.
+Although lysine residues in fibrin are the main binding site, plasminogen can also bind to misfolded proteins and C-terminal residues on cell surface receptors on endothelial cells and activated PS-expressing platelets (GPIIb-IIIa) (Urano et al 2018).
 The binding of plasminogen to the clot amplifies its conversion to plasmin (fibrin acts like a cofactor for tPA).
 Plasmin is a potent lytic enzyme, which can cleave proteins other than fibrin.
 Binding of both plasminogen and its active enzymatic form, plasmin, to fibrin serves to localize fibrinolysis to the clot and prevents plasmin from non-specifically lysing other proteins.
-The fibrinolytic inhibitor, thrombin-activatable fibrinolytic inhibitor, inhibits fibrinolysis by cleaving the lysine residues from fibrin, resulting in weak plasminogen binding to fibrin.
+The fibrinolytic inhibitor, thrombin-activatable fibrinolysis inhibitor, inhibits fibrinolysis by cleaving the lysine residues from fibrin, resulting in weak plasminogen binding to fibrin.

 Plasmin degrades crosslinked fibrin, releasing variably sized degraded fragments of these proteins, called crosslinked degradation products or X-oligomers.
 The smallest of these products is D-dimer, which consists of two terminal D-domains of adjacent fibrin monomers joined by γ-γ crosslinks.
 Plasmin also degrades fibrinogen and soluble fibrin, releasing different degradation products, called fibrin(ogen) degradation products (FDPs).
 The four main types of FDPs consist of fragments X, Y, E, and D. Lysis of the clot eventually restores vessel patency.
 All of these degradation products (FDP, D-dimer) are used as laboratory markers of fibrinolysis.
 Note, that the ability of plasmin to lyse the clot depends on the density and strength of the formed fibrin.
 Lower concentrations of thrombin forms thinner fibrils and a lens dense network, which is more susceptible to lysis.
 A thicker or denser network is more resistant to lysis.
 Polyphosphate, released from dense granules of platelets during activation, help make a dense network of fibrin, that resists fibrinolysis (i.e. is antifibrinolytic).